What is a balustrade or railing

 Structure/wall

 When we refer to the structure or wall we mean to refer to the part of the building that loads can be applied to and/or is designed to support loads.
-It can be the brick or concrete wall, metal structure, concrete base, timber frame etc. As opposed to the non-structural elements of a building that are not strong enough to support loads.
+It can be a brick or concrete wall, metal structure, concrete base, timber frame etc. As opposed to the non-structural elements of a building that are not strong enough to support loads.

 Picture 5: Pictures of samples of different structures/walls